lfenzo/fusion.nvim/README.md

 We don't recommend it, but in case you have the bad idea of installing it here's how it goes:

-Inside your `plugins.lua` don't add the following:
+Inside your `plugins.lua` add the following:

 ```lua
 return packer.startup(function(use)